NewPage Corporation

 R.K.B.

-(R.K.B.) was founded back in the early 1950's in Ottawa, Canada by
+OPTO-ELECTRONICS, INCORPORATED (RKB) was founded back in the early

-two instrumental visionaries Paul Nash and John Harrison.
-The
+1950's in Ottawa, Canada by two instrumental visionaries Paul Nash and

-experienced sustainable growth of more than
+time the company experienced sustainable growth of more than 25% per

 By the late 1950's, the